 2) Mid-cap equity funds

 If you wish for well-balanced returns, investing in mid-cap companies is the way to go.
-Mid-cap companies are listed in the mid-range of market capitalisation.
+Mid-cap companies are listed in the mid-range of market capitalization.
 So, your risk-reward ratio is well-adjusted.

 3) Small-cap equity funds

-As a beginner, you might want to wait to invest in small-cap companies as they are the most unpredictable, have small market capitalisation, and can be quite risky.
+As a beginner, you might want to wait to invest in small-cap companies as they are the most unpredictable, have small market capitalization, and can be quite risky.

 4) Multi-cap equity funds

-If you want to diversify your portfolio, you can consider investing across multiple market capitalisations.
+If you want to diversify your portfolio, you can consider investing across multiple market capitalizations.

 Equity Futures and Options